If you're thinking of launching a paid loyalty program for your business, you're thinking right. Here are 5 good reasons to get a paid loyalty...

-Brands like Baskin Robbins, The Body Shop, Zalora, Sephora, Grab, and Nike have all long invested in customer loyalty programs.
+Many big brands like Baskin Robbins, Sephora, Grab, and Nike have all long invested in customer loyalty programs.

 Here are a few things for you to consider when starting a customer rewards program:

-Before you start your rewards or loyalty program, you need to get your objective sorted out.
+Before you start your rewards or loyalty program, you need to be clear about your objective.

-Do you want to keep customers coming back to your store, or do you want customers to spend a certain sum whenever they visit?
+Do you want to increase customer traffic to your store?
+Do you want customers to spend more and more each visit?

 How to choose the right tool?
 Free or paid?